Ag Literacy Coalition and Festivals

 - Waverly Grange

-The first fall festival was held in 1996 at the UNL's Agricultural Research and Development Center (ARDC) near Mead, Nebraska (now known as the Eastern Nebraska Research and Extension Center).
+The first fall festival was held in 1996 at the UNL's Agricultural Research and Development Center (ARDC) near Mead, Nebraska (now known as the Eastern Nebraska Research, Extension and Education Center).
 The one-day event served as a pilot project for 200 Omaha Public School sixth-graders.
-The FALL FESTIVAL IN SAUNDERS COUNTY has since grown to four days annually and up to 950 fourth-grade students attend, primarily from Douglas, Sarpy and Saunders Counties.
-Over 16,700 students attended the fall festival from 1996-2018.
+The FALL FESTIVAL IN SAUNDERS COUNTY has since grown to either 3 or 4 days annually with up to 950 fourth-grade students attending, primarily from Douglas, Sarpy and Saunders Counties.
+Over 18,644 students attended the fall festival from 1996-2022.

-In an effort to reach more urban youth, a spring festival was added in 2001 at the Lancaster County Event Center in Lincoln.
+In an effort to reach more urban youth, a SPRING FESTIVAL IN LANCASTER COUNTY was added in 2001 at the Lancaster County Event Center in Lincoln.
 This festival is primarily for Lancaster County youth.
 It, too, started as a one-day festival and has grown to two/three days.
 Over 8,200 students have attended the spring festival.
 In addition, 525 students learned about ag virutally in 2021.

-In 2016, additional festival days were added at Cooper Farms in Omaha, Nebraska and in Sarpy/Cass County (2018, 2019, 2022), and Gifford Farms (2022).
+Additional festival days were added at Cooper Farms in Omaha, NE (2016-2019, 2022), Sarpy/Cass County (2018, 2019, 2022), and Gifford Farms (2022).
 The addition has provided an opportunity for schools to attend that previously were not able to due to travel time constraints.
-So far over 1,300 have attended at Cass County and over 1,100 at the Sarpy/Cass County Festival.
+These festivals have provided ag education for 4,364 students.

 At the festivals, students learn about a variety of ag concepts, production and products.
 Topics vary by site and year, including: beef production/products and food safety, ruminant nutrition, dairy production/products and nutrition, grain production/products, farming technology, water resources and irrigation, swine production/products, poultry production/products, sheep, and horses.
 Goats, horticulture, and ask a farmer sessions have also been included, depending on the time available.

 Students and teachers consistently give the festivals excellent reviews.
-Download our flyer to learn about the impact ag literacy festivals have across the state of Nebraska!
+Download our report to learn about the impact ag literacy festivals have across the state of Nebraska!